yiistack/config/.github/CODE_OF_CONDUCT.md

-# Yii Contributor Code of Conduct
+# Yii Stack Contributor Code of Conduct

 ## Our Pledge